-Spanish Mackerel is often enjoyed whole, grilled (here with a garlic-parsley filling), pan-fried or oven-roasted (here Mediterranean-style in a recipe recommended by Vikas S.).
+On a recent podcast, celebrity chef and DMV native David Chang indicated Spanish Mackerel was his favorite fish to make at home.
+This Mackerel is often enjoyed whole, grilled (here with a garlic-parsley filling), pan-fried or oven-roasted (here Mediterranean-style in a recipe recommended by Vikas S.).
 It's considered one of the oil-rich fish that's particularly important nutritionally, like salmon.
 Of note, the Spanish Mackerel flavor profile is less "fishy" than many oil-rich fish including its cousin the King Mackerel - it has a rather mild flavor that receives aromatics and spices wonderfully.

 For locally-prized Rockfish (aka Striped Bass), try grilled with lemon & herb.
 These are great for entertaining because of their generous (even impressive) size.